EllisBale/MindFlip/README.md

 ### **Testing on different devices**

 I tested different devices through Google Chrome Developer Tools.
 This tool allowed me to adjust the size of the screen.

 ### **Browser Compatibility**

 Chrome - This is the browser I used to view my website during development.

+Mozilla Firefox - This seems to work and look fine when viewing the website using this browser.

+Microsoft Edge - This browser seems fine but a few minor differences such as the volume slider colour which is not a major issue for me or the user.

 <hr>

 ### **Bugs during development and fixes:**